ansible-collections/ibm_zos_cics/docs/source/modules.rst

 additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.

+N.B.
+There is a known limitation with ansible-core version 2.15.0 and 2.15.1, where the custom templating may fail.

 .. code-block:: yaml+jinja